Celebrate our nation’s birthday

 - July 11 at 2 p.m.
 Second Saturday Speaker Series “Revolution and Beyond” at Vincennes State Historic Sites

 - Sept.
 12 at 2 p.m.
-Second Saturday Speaker Series TBD
+Speaker Series – History of 6 Flags Over Vincennes.
+George Rogers Clark National Historical Park.

 - Oct.
 10 at 2 p.m.
 Second Saturday Speaker Series “Crime and Punishment”